ruihan-dong/Awesome-AMP-Design/README.md

 ---

-### ML Predictors
+### Predictors

 ❗**NOTE**: I didn’t list all the relevant works here since there are so many AMP predictors.
 And I’m not working on AMP classifiers.

-- *deep-AMPpred: A Deep Learning Method for Identifying Antimicrobial Peptides and Their Functional Activities (J Chem Inf Model 2025 \ [code](https://github.com/JunZhao-hash/deep-AMPpred))*
+- *deep-AMPpred: A Deep Learning Method for Identifying Antimicrobial Peptides and Their Functional Activities (J Chem Inf Model 2025 | [code](https://github.com/JunZhao-hash/deep-AMPpred))*
 - *sAMP-VGG16: Force-field assisted image-based deep neural network prediction model for short antimicrobial peptides (Proteins 2025)*
     - I remember I saw this preprint two or three years ago.
 It’s interesting to use force field parameters as feature encodings.
 - *An ensemble deep learning model for predicting minimum inhibitory concentrations of antimicrobial peptides against pathogenic bacteria (iScience 2024 | [code](https://github.com/chungcr/esAMPMIC))*